lifelike/countersheetsextension/README.md

 except in examples explicitly about making something else (like sheets of cards).
 There is very little in the tool that is specific to counters though, or to board games.
-It can be used as a generic templating tool (mail merge).
+It can be used as a generic templating tool (mail merge or data merge).

 Features
 --------